Ronald Hugh Morrieson: Screen adaptations

 Excerpts from Morrieson's writings were dramatised for 1982 television production One of those Blighters.

 The first feature film based on a Morrieson novel was The Scarecrow (1982), which was released in some territories as "Klynham Summer".
 Featuring American horror legend John Carradine as a mysterious stranger who arrives in 50s-era small town New Zealand, it was the first New Zealand film selected for the Director's Fortnight section of the Cannes Film Festival.

 The most successful film based on Morrieson's work remains the ensemble comedy Came a Hot Friday (1984), which became one of the most successful local films released in New Zealand during the 1980s.
 The tale of two conmen stars Peter Bland, Phillip Gordon and a much praised supporting performance by Māori comedian Billy T James, as a man who thinks he is a Mexican bandito.

 The abattoir tale Pallet on the Floor (1986) received limited release in New Zealand, three years after it was filmed.

 Predicament (2010) was the last of Morrieson's novels to be adapted for cinema.
 Starring Hayden Frost, Jemaine Clement, and Australian comedian Heath Franklin, it won six technical awards at the 2011 Aotearoa Film and Television Awards.
-The movie was partly filmed in the Taranaki towns of Hawera and Eltham.
+The movie was partly filmed in the Taranaki towns of Hāwera and Eltham.

 Post death

-During the early 1990s, Morrieson's house on the corner of Regent Street and South Road, Hawera was pulled down to make way for a Kentucky Fried Chicken outlet.
-A protest group from within Hawera who called themselves The Scarecrow Committee, after Morrieson's novel, tried in vain to prevent the author's house being pulled down.
+During the early 1990s, Morrieson's house on the corner of Regent Street and South Road, Hāwera was pulled down to make way for a Kentucky Fried Chicken outlet.
+A protest group from within Hāwera who called themselves The Scarecrow Committee, after Morrieson's novel, tried in vain to prevent the author's house being pulled down.
 However, there was little support from townsfolk, local identities or the town council to have Morrieson's historic house stand in the way of KFC.